 “Why isn’t anyone helping that customer?”

-It’s no wonder there aren’t more employee shootings taking place in retail stores.
-My theory is that it’s because we’re not paid enough to afford guns or bullets.
-Instead, we just drink heavily.
+It’s a wonder there aren’t more employee shootings taking place in retail stores.
+My theory is that it’s because we weren't paid enough to afford guns or bullets.
+Instead, we just drank heavily.

 Early in my tenure, I took a lot of crap from the DM.
 But the longer I stuck around, the more I’d fight back.
 I admit that near the end of my tenure, we had some pretty epic backroom battles.
 It is so hard to appreciate the difficulty in keeping so many balls in the air at once… the company service platitudes often came directly into conflict with required company tasks, and no one in charge would ever acknowledge it.